Trout sets Angels scoring record in 12-0 rout of Blue Jays – KION546

 TRAINER’S ROOM

-Blue Jays: Springer tested his sore right elbow by throwing to the bases, Schneider said.
+Blue Jays: Springer tested his sore right elbow by throwing to the bases, interim manager John Schneider said.
 Springer has not played the outfield since returning from the injured list Aug.
 15.

 ROSTER MOVES

 The Angels put OF Taylor Ward, LHP Aaron Loup and RHP Ryan Tepera on the restricted list.
-Los Angeles recalled RHP José Marte, and selected Aguilar and RHP Gerardo Reyes.
+Los Angeles recalled RHP José Marte, and selected OF Ryan Aguilar and RHP Gerardo Reyes.

 UP NEXT